domire8/ros-pycharm-example/README.md

 ![SFTP Settings](img/sftp_settings.png)

-Step 10 (for testing): Right click on your project folder, go to *Deployment* and click on *Upload to ros@localhost:
+Step 10 (for testing): Right click on your project folder, go to *Deployment* and click on *Upload to ros2@localhost:4567*.
-3456*.
 You should get a message in green saying that the files have been transferred.

-Step 11 (optional): This example can easily be extended to a project with several ROS packages.
+Step 11 (optional): This example can easily be extended to a project with several ROS2 packages.
 Assuming a folder structure like

 ```bash